malramsay64/phd-thesis/01_Methods/Dynamics.md

 the freud python package [@Harper2016] for the analysis of the radial distribution function.
-The radial distribution is averaged over 1000 frames at the melting point shown in @fig:radial_distribution_function.
+The radial distribution is averaged over 1000 frames at the melting point shown in @fig:radial_distribution.

 ![The radial distribution function of the Trimer liquid at a pressure $P=13.50$ and a temperature $T=1.50$.
 The radial distribution is taken as an average over 100 configurations of